AriFordsham/GHCWiki/status/may14.md

 # GHC Status Report, May 2014

-GHC development has been steadily moving forward.
-While we originally planned to release 7.8.1 back in November, we unfortunately had aspects of scope creep - we began fixing bugs, and adding a minor thing, and fixing bugs, and fixing bugs.

-However, 7.8.1 was released in early April this year.
-It turned out we had a disastrous bug slip in between the release candidates however, which required an immediate fix and the release of 7.8.2 \[GHC8978\].
-Other than shuffling back our version numbers, this luckily didn't change much.
-We plan to release 7.8.3 later in the year.
+In early April 2014, GHC 7.8 was finally released, after nearly 18 months of development.
+This was one of the longest development periods in recent memory, and there was a lot of grumbling near the end.
+Ultimately, the reason for this was scope creep - we kept getting bugs dripping in here and there, and fixing them, and putting things in.

 Meanwhile, HEAD steams onward, with some preliminary work for the 7.10 milestone laid down.
 We've already got some plans as to what we'll be doing - and if you want something done, you should join in as well!